 (Figure 2).
 At knee-high, corn roots have a maximum depth of about 10-inches.
 Based on the figure 2 table values, a 2.0 inch rain event on a sandy loam soil would give you an EFI of 1.6.
 The EFI is calculated by dividing the 2.0 inch rainfall event by the 1.25 inches of water per foot from sandy loam soils.
 This particular field therefore had a high potential of leaching since the EFI was greater than 1.5.
 Alternatively, a 1.5 inch rain event would result in a low to moderate risk of leaching since the calculated EFI is 1.2.
 However, remember that the amount of your total fertilizer N applied might not yet be all nitrate since UAN is a mixed fertilizer source.
+You can estimate your soil texture for Figure 2 by mapping your field using the USDA-Natural Resources Conservation Services' Web Soil Survey found at: https://websoilsurvey.sc.egov.usda.gov/App/HomePage.htm.

-So, in this example of a 2-inch rainfall event it is likely that significant nitrate leaching could have occurred for sandy loam soils and that additional N application should be considered.
+So, in this example of a 2-inch rainfall event, it is likely that significant nitrate leaching could have occurred for sandy loam soils and that additional N application should be considered.
 How much (if any) additional N is needed will be based on site-specific conditions for each field.
 Losses will likely be highest in instances where sidedress occurred within a few days of heavy rainfall, on the coarsest textured soils, and with higher total N rates.
 Losses up to 25% of the total sidedress rate have been documented, though losses are often less.
 For producers that placed all of their N out at-planting or before, losses may be substantially higher as the plant did not have time to take up the N and most of the soil fertilizer was likely converted to the nitrate (leachable) form by microbes prior to the rainfall.
 Splitting N between a minimum of two applications at different corn grown stages (at-planting and knee-high) is always best.